|

 -

-If you are interested in monitoring Ombi and detecting if it stops serving web pages,
+If you're interested in monitoring Ombi and automatically restarting it if it stops serving web pages,

 -